 - Since mobile devices are often smaller, many users shorten their passwords (thereby making them less secure), so it’s easy to get online.

-Developers can’t control against all those scenarios, but they can make sure that they maintain compliance on behalf of their customers and themselves (as of 2013).
+Developers can’t control against all those scenarios, but they can ensure they maintain compliance on behalf of their customers and themselves (as of 2013).

 Example: Mobile HIPAA Provider Selection Story